-(Mark One) ☑ QUARTERLY REPORT PURSUANT T OF 1934 TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT For the e quarterly period ended March 31, 2023 OR ☐ TRANSITION REPORT PURSUANT TO OF 1934 TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT For the tr ansition period from to C ommission File Number: 001-38520 aGTx Holdings p (Exact Nai me of Registrant as Specified in its Chart er) Cayman Islands (State or other jurisdiction of incorporation or organization) 98-1448305 (I.R.S.
-Employer Identification No.) 450 East 29 th Street, 14 th Floor New York, NY (Address of principal executive offices) 10016 (Zip Code) Registrant's telep phone number, including area code: (646) 860-7985 Not Applicable (Former name, former address, and former fiscal year, if changed sin nce last report) Securities re egistered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class Ordinary Shares, Symbol(s) MGTX on which registered The Nasdaq Global Select Market \$0.00003881 par value per share MGIA The Nasday Global Scient Market Indicate by check mark whether the registrant (1) has of 1934 during the preceding 12 months (or for such shortefiling requirements for the past 90 days.
-Yes \boxtimes No \square ' ' Indicate by check mark whether the registrant has so Rule 405 of Regulation S-T (§ 232.405 of this chapter) dur submit such files).
-Yes \boxtimes No \square • Indicate by check mark whether the registrant is a last or an emerging growth company.
-See the definitions of "last company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer \square Small reporting company X Emerging growth Company X If an emerging growth company, indicate by check is any new or revised financial accounting standards provided 9 1 10 0 h Indicate by check mark whether the registrant is a sl hell company (as defined in Rule 12b-2 of t he Exchange Act).
-Yes □ No ⊠ As of May 8, 2023, the registrant had 59,500,314 4 ordinary shares, \$0.00003881 par value pe er share, outstanding.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-38520

+MeiraGTx Holdings plc

+(Exact Name of Registrant as Specified in its Charter)

+Cayman Islands (State or other jurisdiction of incorporation or organization) 98-1448305 (I.R.S.
+Employer Identification No.)

+450 East 29th Street, 14th Floor New York, NY (Address of principal executive offices)

+10016 (Zip Code)

+Registrant's telephone number, including area code: (646) 860-7985

+Not Applicable

+(Former name, former address, and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Name of each exchange Title of each class Symbol(s) on which registered Ordinary Shares, MGTX The Nasdaq Global Select Market \$0.00003881 par value per share

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer

+Non-accelerated filer

+Accelerated filer \Box

+Small reporting company

+Emerging growth Company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of August 10, 2023, the registrant had 59,535,314 ordinary shares, \$0.00003881 par value per share, outstanding.